httpjamesm/statusbot/README.md

 In order to run StatusBot you'll need a server with the following:

 - Python 3.0 or higher
-- The following modules: discord, asyncio, pymongo, pingparsing
+- The following modules: discord, asyncio, pymongo, pingparsing, requests-async
 - A MongoDB Community Server
 - A Discord bot token
 - An IQ of 5 or higher